-Let’s take a look at what we can expect from Formula 1’s new concept which is aimed at enriching the experience of a full-race weekend for the fans in the vicinity of the track and those all around the world, from the gripping and unpredictable qualifying on a Friday afternoon to the tense and nerve-wracking chequered flag on Sunday.
+So, without further ado, let’s take a look at what we can expect from F1’s new concept which is aimed at enriching the experience of a full-race weekend for the fans in the vicinity of the track and those all around the world, from the gripping and unpredictable qualifying on a Friday afternoon to the tense and nerve-wracking chequered flag on Sunday.

 Normal race weekends